 Swiss Association of Geographers (ASG)

-This open session on geomorphology at the 14th Swiss Geoscience Meeting encourages contributions from all areas of basic and applied geomorphology, including studies of the past and present processes and, for example, the implications for natural hazards, the influence on shaping the present landscape or landforms, or the influence of global change and how that may influence the processes, natural hazards, and resources in the future.
-Based on this year’s meeting theme “Time in Geosciences”, contributions focusing on this key-geomorphological issue will be preferred.
+This open session on geomorphology at the 15th Swiss Geoscience Meeting encourages contributions from all areas of basic and applied geomorphology, including studies of the past and present processes and, for example, the implications for natural hazards, the influence on shaping the present landscape or landforms, or the influence of global change and how that may influence the processes, natural hazards, and resources in the future.
+Based on this year’s meeting theme “Moving boundaries”, contributions focusing on this key-geomorphological issue will be preferred.

 The Swiss Geomorphological Society (SGmS) invites people from science and practice to present their geomorphologic interests and results in oral or poster presentations.
-Especially young scientists are encouraged to take the opportunity of presenting their theses and fostering relationships with colleagues.
+Young scientists are encouraged particularly to take the opportunity of presenting their theses and fostering relationships with colleague.